rpunt/cac-core/README.md

 ## Overview

-CAC Core (`cac_core`) is a Python library that provides common utilities for building robust command-line applications.
+CAC Core (`cac-core`) is a Python library that provides common utilities for building robust command-line applications.
 It includes modules for configuration management, standardized logging, data modeling, and formatted output display.

 ## Features